Retrieving High-Dimensional Quantum Steering From a Noisy Environment with N Measurement Settings

-The experimental results of $S_{\rm{iso}} $ as function of $p$ in dimensions of $d=4,5,7,11$ are shown in Fig.~\ref{fig:4}(a), \ref{fig:4}(b), \ref{fig:4}(c) and \ref{fig:4}(d), respectively.
-We set 5 levels of percentages $p=0.3 0.7$ as points to fit the blue solid lines, while the blue dashed lines exhibit the range of error bars.
-The theoretical (red) and experimental lines are both linearly changed with $p$, though there are discrepancies in the slopes.
-And the discrepancy becomes larger as $d$ increases because of the nonideal entanglement source, increasing shot noise and crosstalk of different OAM modes.
-The black horizontal lines with the corresponding values denote the bound of LHS model.
+The experimental results of $S_{\rm{iso}} $ as a function of mixing parameter $p$ in dimensions $d=4,5,7,11$ are shown in Fig.~\ref{fig:4}(a), (b), (c) and (d), respectively.
+We set 5 levels of mixing parameter $p=0.3 0.7$ as points to fit the blue solid inclined lines, while the blue dashed lines exhibit the range of error bars.
+Note that the theoretical (red) and experimental (blue) lines are both linearly changed with $p$.
+Nevertheless, the discrepancies of their slopes becomes larger as dimension increases because of the increasing shot noise and crosstalk of different OAM modes.
+The black horizontal lines with the corresponding values denote the bound of the LHS steering functional.